INGESTRE & TIXALL

 d) Internal colour printing and colour photocopying at 10p/page.

 e) Normal printing and photocopying are done on the Parish Council Laser printer, alongwith Village Hall printing and a small amount of personal printing for the Clerk.
 The Village Hall is currently not charged for this service.
-A record of all laser printing is kept and each time the toner is changed the cost/sheet is calculated and the Clerk is charged for any personal printing including VAT.
-The Clerk then pays when paper or toner is purchased to this amount including VAT.
+A record of all laser printing is kept and each time the toner is

 Church printing is also done for Tixall PCC and is reimbursed by Dr Andrews personally.